This is an accordion element with a series of buttons that open and close related content panels.

 What is UW–Madison's test optional policy?

-The University of Wisconsin–Madison received authorization from the University of Wisconsin System Board of Regents to waive the requirement for applicants to submit an ACT or SAT test score as a part of their application to the university through the spring 2025 term.
+The University of Wisconsin–Madison received authorization from the University of Wisconsin System Board of Regents to waive the requirement for first-year applicants to submit an ACT or SAT test score as a part of their application to the university through the spring 2027 term.
 Including scores from either the ACT or the SAT with your application is optional and you will not be disadvantaged in our evaluation process if you choose to not include these scores for consideration in your application.
 You can indicate your choice regarding including test scores at the time of application.

 What terms will UW–Madison be test optional for?

-Students who are applying for admission in spring 2021, fall 2021, spring 2022, fall 2022, spring 2023, fall 2023, spring 2024, fall 2024, and spring 2025 will not be required to submit an ACT or SAT score as part of their application for admission.
+Students who are applying for admission in spring 2026, fall 2026, and spring 2027 will not be required to submit an ACT or SAT score as part of their application for admission.

 How will UW–Madison review applications that do not include a test score?